dataLanced/dataLanced.Github.io/Healthcare_Project.md

 - What does the time spent in the hospital look like?
 Are the majority of our patients spending less than 7 days?
 - Try to find out which medical specialties have the highest number of procedures on average.
 - Are there any racial discrepancies? (based on the number of lab procdures done)
-- Do patients who get a lot of procedures stay longer in the hospital?
+- Do patients who get a lot of procedures done stay longer in the hospital?
 - How many total transactions?

 This project will be more of a walkthrough than anything else and at least prove (hopefully)that I have basic SQL skills if my other SQL projects don't convey that too well.